-Note, this control isn't needed if the mean curvature tends to infinity, only when one expects the curvature to remain bounded.
-For example, this argument isn't needed when applying the curvature estimates in the Canonical Neighbourhood Theorem of Haslhofer--Kleiner, but is needed for showing surgery accumulates in the singular set. \end{remark} \begin{remark} In the formalism of Haslhofer--Kleiner surgery, $\alpha$ and $\beta$ are controlled by the initial condition.
+Note, this control is not needed if the mean curvature tends to infinity, only when one expects the curvature to remain bounded.
+For example, this argument is not needed when applying the curvature estimates in the Canonical Neighbourhood Theorem of Haslhofer--Kleiner, but is needed for showing surgery accumulates in the singular set. \end{remark} \begin{remark} In the formalism of Haslhofer--Kleiner surgery, $\alpha$ and $\beta$ are controlled by the initial condition.
 In this flow, these parameters are controlled locally from the values on the boundary by the maximum principle. \end{remark}